Early stages of collective cell invasion: Biomechanics: Introduction

+(iv) The protrusions are led by basal cells.
+Basal tumor cells have E phenotype and lead invasion without undergoing the EMT \cite{cho14}.

-When implementing the mechanism involving interconnections among EMT, cancer stem cells and Notch-Jagged signaling \cite{boc18}, it is important to characterize the mechanics of different cell phenotypes.
-Bocci {\em et al} have modeled EMT, cancer stem cells and Notch signaling by sets of interconnected ordinary differential equations (ODEs) \cite{boc18}.
-They have studied phenotypes associated to each of the three cycles and explained how treatments that inhibit some variable perform \cite{boc18}.
+Biochemical cues, EMT and cellular Notch signaling may trigger the invasion and they are intimately connected to biomechanical cellular motion and interaction \cite{boc18,vil21,vil22,muk22}.
+Bocci {\em et al} have modeled EMT, cancer stem cells and Notch signaling by sets of coupled ordinary differential equations (ODEs) \cite{boc18}.
+They have studied phenotypes associated to each of the three cycles and explained how treatments inhibiting some variable in the cycles perform \cite{boc18}.
 Distinguishing phenotypes and assigning them mechanical properties is of paramount importance when using a realistic computational tool such as the cellular Potts model (CPM) to characterize cellular motion \cite{Graner,Glazier,vanOers}.
-For example, in early stage angiogenesis, the phenotype tip (leader), stalk (follower) or hybrid tip/stalk (leader/follower) cell depends on biochemical factors such as the content of VEGF and Delta protein in the cells and is determined by the ODEs of Notch signaling dynamics \cite{boa15,jol15,boa16}.
-When using the CPM, the parameters measuring the phenotype sensitivity to mechanical and chemical cues as well as the ability to proliferate determine the behavior of the cells \cite{veg20,veg21}.
-It is crucial to appropriately select the values of the different CPM parameters and to check the effects that changing them have on cell behavior \cite{veg20}.
-Once this is known, appropriate parameter values and qualitative properties need to be assigned to cells according to their phenotype: sensitivity to chemotaxis and proliferation of tip, stalk and hybrid tip/stalk cells in the case of angiogenesis \cite{veg20}.
+For example, in early stage angiogenesis, the phenotype tip (leader), stalk (follower) or hybrid tip/stalk (leader/follower) cell depends on biochemical factors such as the content of VEGF and Delta protein in the cells.
+These contents are determined by the ODEs of Notch signaling dynamics \cite{boa15,jol15,boa16}.
+The CPM parameters measuring the phenotype sensitivity to mechanical and chemical cues, as well as the ability to proliferate, determine the behavior of the cells \cite{veg20,veg21}.
+It is crucial to appropriately select their values and to check their effects \cite{veg20}.
+Once they are known, appropriate parameter values and qualitative properties need to be assigned to cells according to their phenotype: for angiogenesis, sensitivity to chemotaxis and proliferation of tip, stalk and hybrid tip/stalk cells \cite{veg20}.